 - Structured settlements do not fluctuate and they stay constant all the time even in the form of an annuity.

-Cons of Structured Settlements
+Cons of a Structured Settlement Near California

 - Once the terms are finalized, the plaintiff cannot change or alter them.
 If he does he might face loss in the payments.